speediedan/finetuning-scheduler/docs/source/index.rst

             params:
             - layer.0.*

-3. Once the finetuning schedule has been altered as desired, pass it to :class:`~finetuning_scheduler.fts.FinetuningScheduler` to commence scheduled training:
+3. Once the fine-tuning schedule has been altered as desired, pass it to :class:`~finetuning_scheduler.fts.FinetuningScheduler` to commence scheduled training:

 .. code-block:: python